starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 Each array is a list of constraints corresponding to the arguments of the method being mocked, like in ``with()``.

-**Testing that a method gets called two times with specific arguments.**

 .. code-block:: php
+    :caption: Testing that a method gets called two times with specific arguments.
     :name: test-doubles.mock-objects.examples.with-consecutive.php

     <?php